iapilgrim/sysadmin-logs/README.md

 The implementation can be divided into three parts:

 * A central server to receive submitted events.
-   * And also retrieve recent entries.
+   * And also allow a host to retrieve entries it has made in the past.
-* A client to submit an arbitrary record.
+* A client to submit an arbitrary new "work-log" record.
 * A client to retrieve recent events from this host.

 Installation
 ------------

+Providing you have a redis-server running on localhost and a working node.js installation then you can get started quickly.

-Clone the repository.
+Clone the repository:

-     $ cd git
      $ git clone https://github.com/skx/sysadmin-logs

+Initialize the submodule:

      $ cd sysadmin-logs

-Initialize the submodule

      $ git submodule init
      $ git submodule update